tochinet/Posit/README.md

 Funny enough many simple reals cannot be expressed exactly.
 For example 0.1 is rounded tp 0b0 0***011 1101 1***100 1100 1100 1100 1100 1101 (positive, power -4, mantissa 1.6000000238418579), or 0,1000000014901161.
 IEEE 754 also defines some exceptions such as +/- infinity (exponent 255, mantissa all zeros), two different zeros (+0 is all zeros and -0 is 1 followed by all zeros), subnormal numbers (very small), and different representations of Not a Number (NAN).

 ### Posit float representation
-The major invention in the posit format was to add one extra variable-length field (called "regime") between the sign and the exponent.
+The major invention in the posit format was to add one additional variable-length field (called "regime") between the sign and the exponent.
 All regime bits are equal, and the first different bit marks the end of the regime field.
-In addition, the (fixed) number of exponent bits is considered an externally defined parameter.
-This means there are multiple, incompatible versions of posits depending on the es parameter.
-The posit standard imposes es=2.
+The (fixed) number of exponent bits ("E" field in the picture, also called "es" bits) was an externally defined parameter.
+This means there were multiple, incompatible versions of posits, depending on the es parameter.
+To remove that caveat, the posit standard imposes es=2 for all sizes.
+However, the library supports both Posit8,0 (no exponent field) and Posit8,2.

 <p align="center"><img src="posit_standard_format.png"><br>
 Fig.1 : General Posit Format (from Posit Standard(2022))
 </p>

 Precision extension (for example from 8 to 16 bits) can be done simply by adding zeros at the end, expressing the very same numbers.
-Posit arithmetic implies that there is never underflow or overflow, only "rounding errors", hence in posit4,0 arithmetic, 4+4 is 4 and 0.5/4 is 0.25.
+Posit arithmetic implies that there is never underflow or overflow, only "rounding errors".
+For example, in posit8,2 arithmetic, 1024+224 is ...
+1024 and there are no numbers expressed between 16384 and 32768.
+There are also as many numbers bigger than one than smaller than one.

 Examples of very small posit numbers make it easier to understand the concept: posit2 (2 bits) can obviously only express 4 values.
 These are zero, one, minus one, and infinity.
 Each time a bit is added, one value is inserted between each value already in the set.
 So a 3-bit posit will also be able to express exactly +/- 2 and +/- 0.5 (assuming es=0, see further).
 Posit4 adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.